Kim Dae-jung: Legacy

-During his presidency, he introduced South Korea's contemporary welfare state, successfully shepherded the country's economic recovery, brought in a new era of competitive and transparent economy and fostered a greater role for South Korea in the world stage, including the FIFA World Cup, jointly hosted by South Korea and Japan in 2002.
+On his 85th birthday, Kim Dae-jung wrote in his diary how he evaluated his life:Looking back, it was a magnificent life.
+A life dedicated to the struggle for democracy, a life devoted to saving the economy and opening the path to North-South reconciliation.
+Although my life was not perfect, I have no regrets.During his presidency, he introduced South Korea's contemporary welfare state, successfully shepherded the country's economic recovery, brought in a new era of competitive and transparent economy and fostered a greater role for South Korea in the world stage, including the FIFA World Cup, jointly hosted by South Korea and Japan in 2002.
 South Korea also became more democratic as a society, wired to the Internet, and based on a knowledge-intensive infrastructure.
 A presidential library at Yonsei University was built to preserve Kim's legacy, and there is a convention center named after him in the city of Gwangju, the Kim Dae-jung Convention Center.